-A section 19 Notice under the Australian Securities and Investment Commission Act 2001 can be issued by the Australian Securities and Investment Commission (“ASIC”) to require a person to assist them in an investigation that they are conducting including by being examined (through questioning in a formal setting).
+A section 19 notice under the Australian Securities and Investment Commission Act 2001 can be issued by the Australian Securities and Investment Commission (ASIC) to require a person to assist the agency in an investigation it is conducting including by being examined (through questioning in a formal setting).

-ASIC regularly requires company employees, wives of directors, accountants and lawyers and other advisors to comply with a section 19 Notice, including by undertaking a compulsory examination when they are investigating a company for potential offences or breaches of the corporations law.
+ASIC regularly requires company employees, spouses of directors, accountants and lawyers and other advisors to comply with a section 19 notice, including by undertaking a compulsory examination when they are investigating a company for potential offences or breaches of corporations law.

 Do I have to comply with a section 19 notice?

 Yes.
-You must comply with any requirement imposed under a section 19 Notice, including attending a compulsory examination.
-You risk committing a criminal offence if you do not comply with a section 19 Notice.
+You must comply with any requirement imposed under a section 19 notice, including attending a compulsory examination.
+You risk committing a criminal offence if you do not comply.

 What rights do I have?

-While you are obliged to comply with the requirements of a section 19 Notice, you do have some rights in relation to what you do or don’t do.
+You must comply with the requirements of a section 19 notice but you do have some rights.

 WHERE TO NEXT?